Eskstrom/Eskstrom/README.md

 # Hi, I'm Eskstrom 👋

-I build practical, thoughtful software—especially tools that make complex ideas easier to understand and workflows easier to focus on.
+I build practical, thoughtful software - especially tools that make complex ideas easier to understand and workflows easier to focus on.

 ## Featured projects